JohnathonBowers/coding-log/coding-log.md

 ## April 2023

+**April 11, 2023**
+- Worked on algorithm challenges related to strings for my Projects & Algorithms course for Coding Dojo
+- Refactored the styling of the QuotationList component in my Quoteworthy app

 **April 10, 2023**
 - Finished the form for the QuotationForm component in my Quoteworthy app.
 - Created first iteration of QuotationDetails component